C-13. Programs Involving Children

-The university must ensure that all faculty, staff, students, volunteers, etc., who will be directly involved in the program have been subject to a criminal background check and sex offender registry check within the last three years.
+The university must ensure that all faculty, staff, students, volunteers, etc., who will be directly involved in the program have been subject to a criminal background check and sex offender registry check within the last five years.
 If an employee is responsible for a program with children in attendance, the following four steps must be completed in advance of the event:

 - Review Policy PS-01, “Programs Involving Children.”

 - Add the program to the Programs Involving Children online dashboard as soon as the facility reservations are confirmed.

 - The online dashboard is located in EPIC under the "Services" tab, then under "Protect IU" on the menu items located on the left side of the screen, then under the "Programs Involving Children" section..